mapcomponents/developer-manual/docs/components/layercomponents/VectorTileLayers.md

 # Vector Tile Layers

-This Vector Tile Layer uses a URL (where the tiles are hosted) and a list of layers to load and returns a layer with images.
+The Vector Tile Layer uses a URL (where the tiles are hosted) and a list of layers to load and returns a layer with images.

 ## Basic Usage